 “I don’t know,” I said.

 “I would like to meet Frank Sinatra,” she said.
-She patted my arm and then removed her hand.
+She ran her hand from my shoulder down to the upper part of my arm.
 “Wouldn’t you?”

 I thought about this.